-In certain cases (eg, in commercial liability policies), third parties will be given status as ‘additional insureds’ under the policy, and they may claim against the insurer (often the claim must go in through the named insured) to the extent that their losses are covered.
-In other cases (eg, with property insurance policies), the policy may provide that in the event of loss the proceeds will be payable to the mortgagee of the property, and that the mortgagee may sue for the proceeds.
-In policies of personal insurance (eg, life insurance), the insured will designate a beneficiary who, it follows, would have a right to claim directly against the insurer under the policy.
+In certain cases, for example in commercial liability policies, third parties will be given status as ‘additional insureds’ under the policy, and they may claim against the insurer (often the claim must go in through the named insured) to the extent their losses are covered.
+In other cases, such as with property insurance policies, the policy may provide that in the event of loss the proceeds will be payable to the mortgagee of the property, and that the mortgagee may sue for the proceeds.
+In policies of personal insurance such as life insurance, the insured will designate a beneficiary who, it follows, would have a right to claim directly against the insurer under the policy.

-All Canadian provinces have provisions in their insurance statutes that permit persons who have judgment against an insured for injury or damage to persons or property, in cases where the judgment debtor’s liability policy would have covered him or her for the judgment, to bring proceedings directly against the insurer.
+All Canadian provinces have provisions in their insurance statutes that permit persons who have judgment against an insured for injury or damage to persons or property, in cases where the judgment debtor’s liability policy would have covered them for the judgment, to bring proceedings directly against the insurer.

 Are punitive damages insurable?

 This is an unsettled area of law in Canada.
-Some courts have relied on public policy considerations to refuse to extend coverage to punitive damages, whereas other courts have held that punitive damages are covered.
+Some courts have relied upon public policy considerations to refuse to extend coverage to punitive damages whereas others have declined to do so.
 The consensus in the case law is that coverage for punitive damages will depend on the specific terms of the insurance policy in question.
-Where a commercial general liability policy covers ‘compensatory damages’ alone, the policy will likely be interpreted as not including coverage against punitive damages.
+Where a commercial general liability policy covers compensatory damages alone, the policy will likely be interpreted as not including coverage against punitive damages.
 However, there may be coverage for punitive damages where the policy is more broadly worded.
 Many directors’ and officers’ policies will expressly cover punitive damages.
-Other types of policy will expressly exclude them.
+Other types of policies will expressly exclude them.

 What regime governs (re)insurers’ subrogation rights?

-Insurers that have paid insureds under an insurance policy for loss may sue, in the name of the insured, third parties against which the insured has a legally enforceable right to recover the loss.
+Insurers who have paid insureds under an insurance policy for loss may sue, in the name of the insured, third parties against whom the insured has a legally enforceable right to recover the loss.
 Insurers may be subrogated to claims in tort or in contract.
 The insurer steps into the insured’s shoes, which means that it can have no greater right against the third party than does the insured.
-The insurer may subrogate only once the insured has been fully indemnified for its loss; nevertheless, courts have permitted insurers that have been sued for coverage by their insureds to commence third-party claims against alleged tortfeasors which have caused loss to the insured.
+The insurer may only subrogate once the insured has been fully indemnified for its loss; nevertheless, courts have permitted insurers who have been sued for coverage by their insureds to commence third party claims against alleged tortfeasors who have caused loss to the insured.
 With respect to certain types of coverage, subrogation rules have been modified by statute.
 Policies may also contain waivers of rights of subrogation against certain types of persons, or courts may interpret policies as implicitly containing such waivers.